QubitPi/circe/README.md

 [![Reliability Rating][Sonar Reliability Rating]](https://sonarcloud.io/summary/new_code?id=QubitPi_circe)
 [![Technical Debt][Sonar Technical Debt]](https://sonarcloud.io/summary/new_code?id=QubitPi_circe)

 Circe(named on the Greek goddess of transformation) is a collection of Apache Pig UDF's.

-Apache Pig provides extensive support for user defined functions (UDFs) as a way to specify custom processing.
-The UDFs can be implemented in multiple languages, among which Java is supported most extensively.
-All parts of the processing including data load/store, column transformation, and aggregation can be customized.
-Java functions are also more efficient because they are implemented in the same language as Apache Pig and because additional interfaces are supported such as the Algebraic Interface and the Accumulator Interface.
+It offers a package of "Filter" function, as in Pipes and Filters architectural pattern (_Pattern-Oriented Software Architecture - Volume 1, A System of Patterns_) for Apache Pig's pipeline processing.

 Circe offers assorted UDFs: